lelongilbert7-gif/Bluepeak-Commerce-Shopify-Analytics/docs/BluePeak_Company_Profile.md

 - Average selling price: mid-market consumer accessories
 - Growth strategy: paid acquisition + seasonal discounting + bundles

-## Strategic tension behind Project 2
+## Strategic tension behind the Project
 Leadership is seeing healthy top-line sales, but margin is under pressure.
 The management team suspects four issues:
 1. Some best-selling products may be generating weak contribution profit after discounts, refunds, shipping, and payment fees.
 2. Some products may have quality or expectation gaps that drive refunds.